ruuda/blog/posts/2015-06-16-exceptional-results-error-handling-in-csharp-and-rust.md

 and monads are the tool to combine such functions with ease.

 In C#, exceptions are the standard way of doing error handling.
-I have written plenty of C# code in that deals with exceptions, and it is a pain to do it correctly.
+I have written plenty of C# code that deals with exceptions, and it is a pain to do it correctly.
 Apart from null, it might very well be the biggest design mistake of the language.
 I was delighted when I learned about [monadic error handling][eithermonad],